7 Fallacies of Economics

 APRIL 01, 1981 by LAWRENCE W. REED

-Mr. Reed is Assistant Professor of Economics at Northwood Institute in Midland, Michigan and Director of the college’s summer Freedom Seminars.
+When this was written in 1981, Mr. Reed was Assistant Professor of Economics at Northwood Institute in Midland, Michigan and Director of the college’s summer Freedom Seminars.
+Today he is the president of the Foundation for Economic Education

 A news commentator once observed that “any half-dozen economists will normally come up with about six different policy descriptions.”